rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/1EDA.md

         print("Column: {} has {} unique values\n".format(col, unique))

 ```
-we see that sex, cp , fbs, exang, oldpeak, slope, ca , thal and num are categorical variables while the others are continuous.
-This will help us when deciding which values to fill in the null spaces
+we see that sex, cp , fbs, exang, oldpeak, slope, ca, thal and num are categorical variables, while the others are continuous variables.
+This will help inform us when deciding how to fill values with null spaces.

 ![Targets distribution](../Output/Figures/targetdist.png)

-When we look at the target distribution we can see that they are almost balanced since one of the classes isn't more than 2/3 of the dataset.
+When we look at the target distribution, we can see that they are almost balanced, since one of the classes isn't more than 2/3 of the dataset.

 ![Age distribution](../Output/Figures/agedist.png)

-When we look at the age distribution we see that most of the people are male
+When we look at the age distribution we see that most of the people are male:

 ![Heart disease and ages](../Output/Figures/heartDiseaseAndAges.png)

-We can definitely see ad you age you are more prone to heart attack until age of 57 where your chances start reducing.
-At the age of 54 is the age where most people are liable to heart attack.
+We can definitely see that as you age, you are more prone to a heart attack until the age of 57, where your chances start reducing.
+At the age of 54 is the peak age where most people are susceptible to a heart attack.

 ![Pair plot](../Output/Figures/pairplot.png)

-This pairplot shows us the distributionof every class.
+This pairplot shows us the distribution of every class.

 ## Data cleaning
-1. We first change the column name or the target variables as it has ore spaces
+1. We first change the column name and the target variable as it has spaces

 ```python
 data = data.rename(columns={'num       ':'num'})
 ```
-2. We then change the `?` in the data to be `np.Nan` since they are null values.
+2. We then change the `?` in the data to be `np.Nan` since they are null values. (@Rodney - maybe just say this is one way to handle this problem)

 ```python
 def fix_missing_values(df):